-Semester 1 Begin to complete CSLC Core Curriculum (excluding CSLC 600 and 700) and at least ten other courses.
-Year 1 Semester 2 0020 000 and 700) and at least terrotrici coarses.
+T Semester 1 Begin to complete CSLC Core Curriculum (excluding CSLC 600 and 700) and at least ten other courses.
+Year 1 Semester 2 CSEC 000 and 700) and at least ten other courses.
 Summer 1 Begin preparing reading list for Field Exam.
 Semester 3 Continue to complete CSLC Core Curriculum and other Year 2 Semester 4 courses. rear 2 Summer 2 Finish preparation for Field Exam.
 Take Field Exam by the end of the summer.
 Semester 5 Continue course work.
 Complete any remaining required course work.
-Begin Year 3 Semester 6 consulting with faculty for Qualifying Exam committee.
-Teal 3 Summer 3 Work on dissertation prospectus and Qualifying Exam reading list.
+Begin Year 3 Semester 6 consulting with faculty for Qualifying Exam committee. rear 3 Summer 3 Work on dissertation prospectus and Qualifying Exam reading list.
 Semester 7 Register for GRSC 800 and CSLC 700.
 Submit final reading list and dissertation prospectus to your Qualifying Exam committee at least 4 weeks before scheduled written exam.
 Take the Qualifying Exam.
 Year 4 Semester 8 Register for CSLC 794a.
 Set up a schedule for completion of the dissertation with your dissertation director.
 Research and write.
 Recommended registration in CSLC 600.
 Summer 4 Dissertation research and writing.
 Semester 9 Complete your dissertation and the dissertation Year 5 Semester 10 defense.
 Submit paperwork and dissertation to the Graduate School.

-Semester 1 Begin to complete CSLC Core Curriculum (excluding Year 1 Semester 2 - CSLC 600 and CSLC 700), and ten other graduate courses.
+I 1 Semester 1 Begin to complete CSLC Core Curriculum (excluding CSLC 600 and CSLC 700), and ten other graduate Year 1 Semester 2 courses.
 Summer 1 Prepare Field exam reading list and take Field exam at the end of the summer.
 Semester 3 Continue course work.
 Year 2 Semester 4 Complete any remaining required course work.
 Begin consulting with faculty on the Qualifying Exam and dissertation prospectus.
 Summer 2 Work on dissertation prospectus and Qualifying Exam reading list.
-V-21 2 Semester 5 Register for GRSC 800 and CSLC 700.
+Semester 5 Register for GRSC 800 and CSLC 700.
 Submit preliminary reading list to committee chair.
 Submit final reading list and dissertation prospectus to your Qualifying Exam committee at least 4 weeks before scheduled written exam.
 Take the Qualifying Exam.
-Year 3 Semester 6 Register for CSLC 794a.
-Set up a schedule for completion of the dissertation with your dissertation director.
+Year 3 Register for CSLC 794a.
+Set up a schedule for Semester 6 completion of the dissertation with your dissertation director.
 Summer 3 Dissertation research and writing.
 Semester 7 Take CSLC 600.
-Complete your dissertation and the Year 4 Semester 8 dissertation defense.
-Submit paperwork and dissertation to the Graduate School.
+Complete your dissertation and the Year 4 dissertation defense.
+Submit paperwork and Semester 8 dissertation to the Graduate School.

-TRACK II: COMPARATIVE LITERATURE
+TRACK II: COMPARATIVE LITERATURE Ph.D.
+Degree Requirements